 In Bolivia, Christmas Eve is the most important time during the season.
 Families attend a midnight mass affectionately called Misa del Gallo, or "Mass of the Rooster"—because locals return home early in the morning, simultaneous with the rooster's awakening.

-One of the unique traditions of Christmas in Bolivia involves not only bringing a small Baby Jesus to the church as an offering but also an offering that reflects their profession, so a cobbler may bring small shoes or a baker may bring a small loaf of bread.
+One of the unique Christmas traditions in Bolivia is to bring two offerings to mass: a small baby Jesus figurine, and something reflecting one's profession.
+For example, a cobbler may bring small shoes, or a baker may bring a little loaf of bread.

 The holiday continues through to the Epiphany on January 6 when children receive gifts.
-The night before children will place their shoes outside their door and the Three Kings bring presents during the night, just as they did originally with Jesus.
+The night before Epiphany, kids place their shoes outside their door, and the Three Kings leave presents in their shoes during the night.

-One tradition that remains strong is giving a canasta which is a basket of good from an employer to their employees.
-While simple, it is very large as it is a gift to the employee's family.
-Each family receives a gift basket with staple foods along with Christmas items such a cookies and candies.
+Another tradition that remains strong is the giving of a canasta—a basket of goods given by an employer to their staff members.
+Each employee's family receives a gift basket with staple foods, along with Christmas items such as cookies and candies.

 As in many South American countries, Bolivia at Christmas is filled with the sound of firecrackers.
 The noise of the celebrations can last all night as families enjoy firework displays that often rival those of the Fourth of July in the United States.